clbrge/svelte-proxied-store/README.md

 ```

 This is ideal to create simple or complex cache system where data is
-loaded only when requested by a page in your application and never
+loaded only when requested by a page (that is to say, when the
-requested a second times.
+property is accessed) in your application and never requested a second
+times.

 In the following code, the very simple cache system is implemented
-using proxied store, and asynchronously load the data for each id when
+using proxied store, and asynchronously load the data for each `id` when
-they are not defined:
+they are not yet defined in the store:

 ```js
 // ./cache.js file